Football

 - A jump ball in which the defensive team comes up with the possession counts as a turnover.

 - Non-shooting fouls (technical, clear path, defensive 3 in the key) that lead to free-throws count as Free Throws.
+Non-shooting fouls that lead to free throws during breaks in play (timeouts, between quarters, etc.) will not settle the market.

 - Basket interferences count as Turnovers.